 The new pedestrian access off Kirklington Road would be formed by repurposing the old vehicular access to the Former Robin Hood Car Park.
 Following revisions, this would be sited directly in front of the store entrance to ease pedestrian access and reduce the potential for pedestrian-vehicular collisions within the car park.
 Concerns regarding pedestrian safety have been noted, and consideration was given to incorporating a dedicated pedestrian route across the wider site (broadly where trees are proposed to be planted).
 However, this arrangement had to be discounted as it would have left insufficient space for delivery and customer vehicles to manoeuvre into their respective bays.
+Notwithstanding this, and following further revisions, the proposal would include a delineated roll cage route that would double-up as a pedestrian route/crossing between the two stores, which would enhance pedestrian safety.
 Overall, it is considered that the proposed car park would be no more unsafe than any other retail car park where pedestrians and vehicles mix.
-Furthermore, proposed landscaping would obscure the pedestrian desire line across the current car park and prevent drivers from using the site as a "rat run" between Kirklington Road and Southwell Road East (see Site Plan 1/200 (Rev L) including Landscaping details enclosed below).
+Furthermore, proposed landscaping would obscure the pedestrian desire line across the current other parts of the car park and prevent drivers from using the site as a "rat run" between Kirklington

+Road and Southwell Road East (see Site Plan 1/200 (Rev L) including Landscaping details enclosed below).